philthephatman/awesome-hacking-lists/hackwith.md

 ## Shell

+- [Vegile](https://github.com/Screetsec/Vegile) - This tool will setting up your backdoor/rootkits when backdoor already setup it will be hidden your spesisifc process,unlimited your session in metasploit and transparent.
+Even when it killed, it will re-run again.
+There always be a procces which while run another process,So we can assume that this procces is unstopable like a Ghost in The Shell
 - [contact.sh](https://github.com/EdOverflow/contact.sh) - An OSINT tool to find contacts in order to report security vulnerabilities.
 - [BruteX](https://github.com/1N3/BruteX) - Automatically brute force all services running on a target.
 - [Goohak](https://github.com/1N3/Goohak) - Automatically Launch Google Hacking Queries Against A Target Domain